apache/couchdb/share/doc/src/api/server/authn.rst

     }
   }

-There we'd requested the :ref:`_session <api/auth/session>` resource to ensure that authentication was successful and target CouchDB username is correct.
+There we request the :ref:`_session <api/auth/session>` resource to ensure that authentication was successful and the target CouchDB username is correct.
 Change the target URL to request required resource.